 In previous years, the detention centres were frequently overcrowded due to the increase of the number of asylum applications and to the delayed release for registration of detained asylum seekers.
-In 2019, the capacity of pre-removal detention centres was not exceeded, while the overall number of persons in detention gradually reduced from 204 persons at the end of January 2019, to 119 at the end of the year.
+Despite COVID-19 lockdowns the irregular migration to and through Bulgaria increased.
+In 2020, the capacity of pre-removal detention centres was not exceeded, while the overall number of persons in detention gradually increase from 119 persons at the end of 2019, to 337 at the end of 2020.306

 Overall conditions with respect to means to maintain personal hygiene as well as general level of cleanliness nevertheless remain unsatisfactory.
-Shower and toilets available are not sufficient to meet the needs of the detention population, especially when premises are overcrowded.
-Detainees are allowed to clean the premises themselves.
+Shower and toilets available are not sufficient to meet the needs of the detention population, especially when premises are overcrowded.307 Detainees are allowed to clean the premises themselves.
 However, they are not provided with means or detergents therefore they have to buy them at their own cost.
 Clothing is provided only if supplied by NGOs.
 Bed linen is not washed on a regular basis, but usually once a month.